Discover what you are naturally good at

 • ISTPs tend to be introverted and prefer spending time with a select few people they know well, rather than large groups of unfamiliar faces.

-• ISTPs are typically not the type that enjoys telling stories or talking about themselves excessively (aka “breaking rapport”); instead, they like to listen more than talk, and often find it difficult to express their emotions verbally.
+• ISTPs are typically not the type that enjoys telling stories or talking about themselves excessively (aka “breaking rapport”); instead, they like to listen more than talk and often find it difficult to express their emotions verbally.

 • ISTPs tend not to be naturally charismatic and may need encouragement for them to speak up more or express their thoughts.

-Virtuoso Personality Type Cognitive Functions
+Cognitive Functions The Virtuoso Personality Type

 The virtuoso personality type is often misunderstood by people who do not share the same type since they are usually introverts who prefer to live in their inner world and take the time to reflect before speaking or acting.